Is Cumin Safe For Dogs Plus Spices That Can Be Harmful

 On its own, the curcumin in turmeric can be difficult to absorb in a dog’s delicate system.
 This is why you will often see turmeric paste or products that contain things like coconut oil or another more easily absorbed ingredient.
 You’ll often hear about golden paste, which is a recipe that is turmeric-based and more easily absorbed into a dog’s system.

-Here are a few other curcumin-based supplements that are easy to administer.
-Be warned, dogs with sensitive stomachs may have digestive upset from these products, so use caution and go slow in administration.
-More about that later.
+Be warned, dogs with sensitive stomachs may have digestive upset from these products, so use caution, talk to your veterinarian, and keep track of all supplements and doses in the DogMinder.

-What Are The Spices That Can Be Harmful To Dogs
+What Spices Are Harmful To Dogs?

 Nutmeg

 Nutmeg is one of the ingredients generally found in pumpkin spice mix and in items that are part of the pumpkin spiced food.
 It is imperative that if you feed your dog pumpkin to help his tummy, you do not get the kind used for pies and pie mixes.
-You DO want the natural canned pumpkin; however natural canned pumpkin is rich in fiber, so proceed with caution in how much and how often you feed your dog.

 Nutmeg can cause a dog to vomit, become hyper, and because it contains myristicin, which is a known toxin.
 According to the Pet Poison Helpline, if your dog ingests a small amount of nutmeg, such as in a cookie, it is unlikely to cause toxic damage.
-However, a small amount can cause stomach upset.
-Ingesting a large amount of nutmeg can lead to “hallucinations, disorientation, increased heart rate, high blood pressure, dry mouth, abdominal pain, and possibly seizures.”

 If you do any sort of baking, especially cookies, or during the busy holiday season, keep jars of spices and seasonings away from prying paws.
 Learn more about what pumpkin is safe for dogs.